AutonoML: Towards an Integrated Framework for Autonomous Machine Learning: Towards General Applicability

 Now, granted, there have been substantial efforts to automate solution search within less typical ML contexts, particularly recently.
-For instance, one AutoML framework specifically targets semi-supervised learning~\cite{liwa19}.
-Another one applies the principles of NAS to the trending topic of generative adversarial networks (GANs)~\cite{goch19}, with related work attempting to automatically distil a GAN~\cite{fuch20}.
+For instance, one AutoML framework specifically targets semi-supervised learning~\citep{liwa19}.
+Another one applies the principles of NAS to the trending topic of generative adversarial networks (GANs)~\citep{goch19}, with related work attempting to automatically distil a GAN~\citep{fuch20}.
 However, most of these efforts currently appear to be proof-of-principle, constructed in bespoke manner for the novel contexts, as opposed to extending existing capabilities.
-Of course, there is a valid discussion to be had whether attempting to develop a one-size-fits-all system is the right functional approach, but it must also be acknowledged that the learning machine AutoML is attempting to support, i.e.~the brain of a data scientist, is itself capable of grappling with a diversity of learning tasks, regardless of human efficiency.
+Of course, there is a valid discussion to be had whether attempting to develop a one-size-fits-all system is even the right functional approach.
+Some may argue that a better path to progress is in facilitating the quick development of bespoke AutoML systems, just as an AutoML system is ideally intended to streamline the production of bespoke ML models.
+Perhaps AutoML development libraries would be more pragmatically useful, in similar fashion to how PyTorch and Tensorflow support DNN experimentation.
+Indeed, there have already been various attempts to abstract out aspects of AutoML mechanisms in the hope of supporting standardised implementations, e.g.~PyGlove using symbolic programming to decouple search space, search strategy and candidate model for NAS~\citep{pedo21}.
+Nonetheless, it must be acknowledged that the learning machine AutoML is attempting to support, i.e.~the brain of a data scientist, is itself capable of grappling with a diversity of learning tasks, regardless of human efficiency.
+Mimicking this capability with a singular system would be quite an achievement.